 What will not be funded?

-This grant does not cover general operating costs, promotional materials, staff salaries, athlete sponsorships, planning and retreats, races or race courses, parking lots for motorized vehicles, travel, policy documents, litigation, master plans, feasibility studies, benches, information kiosks, and restroom facilities.
+This grant does not cover general operating costs, promotional materials, staff salaries, athlete sponsorships, planning and retreats, races or race courses, bicycle infrastructure including skills parks, parking lots for motorized vehicles, travel, policy documents, litigation, master plans, feasibility studies, benches, information kiosks, and restroom facilities.

 What’s the application process like?